-Your furnace is an integral part of your home.
+Your furnace is a key part of your home.
 Without one, you wouldn’t be able to keep warm during cold weather.
-Yet furnaces can have some problems that are more typical than others.
+Yet furnaces can have some problems that are more common than others.

 • Furnace won’t turn on